 At Counsel, we’re both.

 We’re physicians and engineers rethinking the foundation of clinical care.
 Our mission is to multiply the world’s clinical capacity, and to do that, we’re building an asynchronous-first care model from the ground up.
 Deciding whether to build or buy a homegrown EHR wasn’t an easy decision.
-We had many late night discussions and constantly went back and forth, but ultimately realized that our vision wouldn’t be possible with legacy EHRs that are built for a visit-based, reimbursement world.
+We had many late-night discussions and constantly went back and forth, but ultimately realized that our vision wouldn’t be possible with legacy EHRs that are built for a visit-based, reimbursement world.
 We needed infrastructure purpose-built for how we deliver care, not the other way around.

-So, we built our own EHR.
+So, we built our own custom EHR.

 Counsel offers unlimited, on-demand access to licensed physicians via messaging.
 That means no appointments, phone trees, or waiting rooms.
 Patients message us directly through our app and hear back from physicians within minutes.
 This model is optimized for accessibility and continuity, with physicians providing ongoing support and advice through a friendly, easy-to-use chat interface.